Simple Exercises to Make You Limber

 rhythmic manner while you’re in the stretch.

-Reach your arms out in front of you and rotate your wrists 10 times in a clockwise
+Reach your arms out in front of you.
+Rotate your wrists 10 times in a clockwise direction,

 Arms and hands